vendrhub/vendr-documentation/content/docs/packages/checkout/1.1.0/getting-started/configuring-umbraco.md

 ## Linking to the Checkout

 With the checkout setup and configured the final step is to configure your cart page to link through to the checkout flow.
-How you do this is completely up to you so you could just link to the url `/checkout` or use a content picker to select the checkout node to link to.
+How you do this is completely up to you so you could just link to the URL `/checkout` or use a content picker to select the checkout node to link to.